Paypal (PYPL) is a large digital payment services company where consumers and merchants use their payment gateway to make payments.

 Once your order has been filled, you are officially a Paypal shareholder!

 Exit strategy is an important investing strategy to maximize your gains while protecting yourself from massive losses.

-Once you own Paypal stock, you should decide when you will sell your shares depending on the outcome of Amazon.
+Once you own Paypal stock, you should decide when you will sell your shares.

 A good strategy is to sell off your stock if you have lost more than 20% on a trade.
 This will help minimize losses, plus you can always buy the stock back at a cheaper price.